 The deadlines for applications for Commuter Status are due by March 15 for Fall Semester and October 15 for the Spring Semester.
-Students that are approved for commuter status and meet eligibility requirements do not have to re-apply each year.
 Incomplete applications will not be considered.
+Students not living with a parent or guardian who are approved for commuter status and meet eligibility requirements, do not have to re-apply each year.
+Incomplete applications will not be considered.

 Students must consult the Financial Aid Office prior to completing the Commuter Form and/or making arrangements for off campus lodging.

 Financial aid packages (including scholarships) may be reduced significantly by moving off campus.
 It should be noted that some program directors (i.e. coaches, theater, music, etc.) may have a more restrictive residency requirement for members of their team or program that differs from the stated policy.

-Exceptions: Students that are classified as GPS or only attending classes that are not on the main Bristol Campus.
+Exceptions: Students that are classified as AGS or only attending classes that are not on the Bristol Campus.